uselesstechjunks/leetcode/docs/source/applied/practical/prob.rst

 38. You want to personalize fashion search results using both listing images and user preferences (past clicks, style).
 What architecture would let you combine static image features and dynamic user embeddings efficiently?

 *************************************************************************
-Latency Constraints and Inference Optimizations
+Section 7: Latency Constraints and Inference Optimizations
 *************************************************************************
 39. You deploy a ranking model with 3 heads (click, save, purchase).
 Latency increases non-linearly with each head.
 What architecture changes could reduce inference time while preserving multi-objective performance?